 - We believe that women and men are created equal in the image of God. - We believe that full equality between women and men does not mean women and men are completely the same.
 There is goodness and beauty uniquely represented in each gender that profoundly reflects and glorifies God. - We believe God gives leadership in the church on the basis of grace, calling, spiritual gifts, obedience, and character. - We believe both women and men can and should lead, preach, pastor, and minister within the church.
-We believe women and men doing this together will result in a more robust ministry of love and grace than one gender can sustain alone. - We believe women and men can and should serve in pastoral leadership in the local church.
+We believe women and men doing this together will

+- result in a more robust ministry of love and grace than one gender can sustain alone. - We believe women and men can and should serve in pastoral leadership in the local church.

 The Sanctuary believes that men and women are equally gifted and qualified to lead and serve as co-laborers in the church.
 We do not simply permit, but expressly value, the presence of both men and women in these various facets of church leadership.
-Currently, in line with our doctrinal history, we stop short of commissioning women into the office of elder.
 This is a complex biblical doctrine and one that is being re-evaluated and discussed by our board of directors.